ofersadgat/rfcs/text/0000-computed-shortcut.md

 	let meta = metaFor(obj);
 	let cache = meta.writableCache();

+	//loop through dependent properties and see if their versions
+	//have changed.
 	let updated = false;
 	for (idx = 0; idx < this._dependentKeys.length; idx++) {
 		let depKey = this._dependentKeys[idx];